 What I mostly remember from this Tangier trip, among the other memorable things, was the view out the window as I banked hard left after take off, and leveled out, to fly over the town.
 Dusk was starting to set in and the way the light was casting across the Bay, the various islands, and the eastern shore and beyond, was stunningly beautiful.
 It was a real privilege to have earned that view.
 There was something about that moment, as some the Tangier residents looked up, some waved, with all their fingers, at our airplane as we flew down the length of the main street, that was unforgettable.

 * 2016 Google Maps pictures.
-Certainly, Tangier Island has changed since I visited circa 1989, but not enough that you don’t get a good idea from these pictures what this small island fishing village looks like.
+I’m sure Tangier Island has changed some since I visited in July of 1990, but not enough that you don’t get a good idea from these pictures what this small island fishing village looks like.